 The KRK Rokit 5 comes with two built-in amps.
 A high-frequency and low-frequency amp is included.
 A Class A-B LF Amp with a 30W power rating is used, along with a 20W HF Amp.

 The JBL SLR305 uses Class D amps for both low-frequencies and high-frequencies.
-Both of the amps used in the JBL studio monitors feature a power rating of 41W.
+Both of the amps used in the JBL speakers feature a power rating of 41W.

-Inputs determine the type of devices that can be connected with your studio monitors.
-The KRK Rokit 5 features an XLR input, a ¼” TRS input port, and is also compatible with RCA inputs.
-The JBL LSR305 has a more limited number of input options.
+On the other hand, the JBL LSR305 has a more limited number of input options.
 This particular monitor has an XLR and a ¼” TRS input port.

 Stand Out Features